View MICHAEL ROCHE's Obituary on Boston.com and share memories

 |

-ROCHE, Michael Joseph Age 65, of Sagamore Beach, MA, passed away unexpectedly on Nov.
+ROCHE, Michael Joseph Age 65, of Sagamore Beach and Belmont, MA, passed away unexpectedly on Nov.
 26, 2019.
 He was born on May 29, 1954 to William J. and Helen M. Roche (Cheever) of Belmont, MA and North Falmouth, MA.

 He is survived by his beloved daughter Ella Roche and her partner Tom McSweeney of Sagamore, MA.
 He was the adoring grandfather of Penelope and Grayson.
 He is also survived by his siblings Kathleen A. Roche and her husband Guy Corcoran of Warren, RI, William J. Roche, Jr. and his wife Anne of Lexington, MA, Kristin McCabe and husband Martin of Cataumet, MA and Kara Baldi and her husband Jon of Belmont, MA.
 Uncle to: Kaitlyn McCabe Champlin; Joseph McCabe; Kelly Roche; Brandon Baldi and Ryan Baldi.
 In addition, he leaves an Aunt, Mary Townes and many cousins.